What are the symptoms of plantar fasciitis?

 Many different types of arthritis can cause foot and ankle pain, such as osteoarthritis, gout, and rheumatoid arthritis.

-Nerve problems - including with the small nerves in the feet (peripheral neuropathies), which can cause numbness and tingling in the feet, and sometimes be painful.
+Nerve issues - including with the small nerves in the feet (peripheral neuropathies), which can cause numbness and tingling in your feet, and sometimes be painful.

 Article history